 Be careful who you take advice from

 Believe it or not, even if someone has been through a divorce, that does not make them an expert on the subject.
 They can have advice that sounds reasonable and work excellently as emotional support, but they are not your legal counsel.
-If it’s legal advice you need, then it’s a firm like Schoenberg Family Law Group you should be asking.
+If it’s legal advice you need, then you should reach out to a qualified firm.
 There are a lot of ways that people can misinterpret the law, or can remember things from laws in other states, or simply be flat out misinformed and wrong.

 Spill your heart but not in court

 When it comes to the case, it’s important to be using your head, not relying on your emotions to make an argument.
 As wronged as you may feel, it doesn’t make a lick of difference to the law unless your lawyer says otherwise.
 The more you let your emotions rule, the longer a case is likely to be and the more you’re likely to spend in legal fees.
-Divorce counseling, as shown at Therapy Tribe, can help you process the emotional side of things so you can keep it out of the legal case.
+Divorce counseling can help you process the emotional side of things so you can keep it out of the legal case.

 Don’t try any extrajudicial punishment